 You can click here to find information that will help address many commonly-asked questions regarding the MDOC’s response to coronavirus (COVID-19) and preventative steps we’re taking to help protect the health of employees, prisoners and those in the community.

 Mourning the loss of Michigan Department of Corrections staff

 Corrections staff are courageous.
 They never hesitate to help others in need, regardless of the situation, and show an unending commitment to protecting the citizens of our state safe.

-We mourn the loss of four corrections professionals, a corrections transportation officer, a word processing assistant at the Lahser Probation Office in Detroit, a corrections officer, and a qualified mental health professional, who passed away after contracting coronavirus (COVID-19).
+We mourn the loss of 11 corrections professionals, two corrections transportation officers, a word processing assistant at the Lahser Probation Office in Detroit, a field agent, five corrections officers, a sergeant, and a qualified mental health professional, who passed away after contracting coronavirus (COVID-19).

 Their dedication to the safety of all Michigan residents will not be forgotten.
 Our thoughts are with their family, friends and colleagues during this difficult time.